abogdanova/SwarmGE/README.txt

     Evaluation
     ----------

+        # TODO: Talk about fitness functions here.
+The fitness function is set through --problem; i.e. the fitness function must have the same name as the problem at hand.
+New problem = new fitness function.
+Fitness functions are set automatically based on the problem name.

         - Multicore evaluation
             Evaluation of a population of individuals can be done in series (single core evaluation) or in parallel (multi core evaluation).